nhtY/Token-Filter/README.md

 The application has three main layers: repository for data access, service for business logic, and controller for handling restful HTTP requests.
 Other than these modules, it has config, filter, model, error, etc. modules.
 Shortly, the application is split into modules for the ease of development and separation of concerns.

+So, _Spring Data JPA, JdbcTemplate, Lombok, Servlet Filter_ are used.

 ### Modules in the app:

 ![image-20230824171726848](https://github.com/nhtY/Token-Filter/assets/89942570/68354cdf-ebff-4da1-96f9-741ea29d6722)